siduction/sidu-manual/data/en/0003-help_en.md

-BEGINNING   INFO AREA FOR THE AUTHORS
-This area is to be removed when the status RC3 is reached.
-The first line of the file must contain the title (% my-title) !!!
-**Status: RC1**

-Necessary work:

-+ check spelling

-Work done

-+ check intern links (there was'nt any)
-+ check extern links
-+ check layout

-END   INFO AREA FOR THE AUTHORS
 % The siduction help

 ## siduction help

-Quick help can save you a lot of tears and gives you the opportunity to continue doing what is really important in life.
-This topic is organized by areas where the distribution siduction offers help:
+Quick help can save you a lot of tears and gives you the opportunity to work on the important things in life.
+This section is organized by areas where the siduction distribution offers help.

 ### The siduction forum

 The siduction forum offers the possibility to ask questions and get answers to them.
-Before making a new post, use the forum search, as there is a good chance that this or a similar question has been asked before.
+Before creating a new post, use the forum search, as there is a good chance that this or a similar question has been asked before.
 [The forum](https://forum.siduction.org/index.php?name=PNphpBB2) is available in English and German.

 ### The siduction wiki

 The siduction wiki is freely usable and modifiable by all siduction users.
-In this way, we hope that the siduction documentation will grow with the project over time.
+We hope that this way the siduction documentation will grow with the project over time.

-We hope for contributions from Linux users of all experience levels, as this wiki intends to help users of all skill levels.
-The few minutes "sacrificed" to the wiki and project can save other users (and perhaps oneself) hours of searching for solutions to problems.
+We hope for contributions from Linux users of all experience levels as this wiki intends to help users of all skill levels.
+The few minutes "sacrificed" to the wiki and project can save other users (and perhaps yourself) hours of dealing with problems.
 [Link to siduction wiki](https://forum.siduction.org/index.php?board=66.0)

 ### IRC - interactive live support.

-**The IRC should never be entered as "root", but only as a normal user.**
+**The IRC should never be entered as "root" but only as a normal user.**
-If you are unclear, please announce this immediately in the IRC channel so that help can be given.
+If you are unsure, please announce this immediately in the IRC channel so that help can be given.

 **Rules of conduct in IRC**

-* A friendly tone is obligatory, because we all do the support on a voluntary basis.
+* A friendly tone is obligatory because we all do the support on a voluntary basis.
-* It is helpful to make a request that is accurate to the best of your knowledge, and to search for solutions in the siduction wiki beforehand if possible.
+* It is helpful to make a request that is accurate to the best of your knowledge and to search for solutions in the siduction wiki beforehand if possible.
 * Please never post a request in IRC and Forum at the same time.
-At best, we rub our eyes in wonder.
+At best, we rub our eyes in amazement.

-**reach siduction**
+**Reach siduction**

-+ Just click on the **"IRC Chat #siduction" icon** on the desktop or use the kmenu entry of koversation.
++ Just click on the **"IRC Chat #siduction" icon** on the desktop or use the kmenu entry of konversation.
 If you prefer another chat client, you need to enter these server details:

   ~~~